 - For hauling items

-- For using as a floatation device (yep, you can really build a raft out of a tarp!)
+- For use as a floatation device (yep, you can build a raft out of a tarp!)

-Fire is what made us human, and without it we’d probably go back to beastliness pretty quickly.
-I hope you have mastered the most important survival tactics which include making a fire (including making fires in wet and snowy conditions).
+Fire made us human; without it, we’d probably return to beastliness quickly.
+I hope you have mastered the most critical survival tactics, including making a fire (including making fires in wet and snowy conditions).

-I include matches in my survival backpack as well as a match-less fire starter in case the matches get wet or I run out of them.
+I include matches in my survival backpack and a match-less fire starter in case the matches get wet or I run out of them.

 Compass and Map

-Make sure your survival backpack includes topographic maps of the nearby region, as well as other regions you might flee to.
-And I should add that it isn’t enough to have the map and compass – you better know how to read the map too!
+Ensure your survival backpack includes topographic maps of the nearby region and other areas you might flee to.
+And I should add that it isn’t enough to have a map and compass – you better know how to read the map too!

 First aid kit

-You could just eat raw forage and chunks of raw meat torn from prey – but you will end up with diarrhea and some weird parasites.
-Pack a good lightweight camping cook set in your survival backpack.
+You could forage or eat chunks of raw meat torn from prey – but you will end up with diarrhea and some weird parasites.
+Pack a good lightweight camping cook set (Amazon link) in your survival backpack.
 Mine also includes a folding knife/spoon/fork.

 Change of Clothes

-Remember when Aron Ralston used his generic leatherman to cut off his own arm when trapped under a rock?
+Remember when Aron Ralston used his generic leatherman (Amazon link) to cut off his arm when trapped under a rock?
 Need I say more about why you need this tool?

-Bandanas protect your head from the sun, they can be put over your mouth to keep out dust, they can be used as slings, or for a signaling device.
+Bandanas protect your head from the sun; they can be put over your mouth to keep out dust and used as slings or signaling devices.
 Yes, pack a bandana in your survival backpack!

-We about long term survival here, so you will want a sewing kit to repair your clothes, tent, sleeping bag, and even for emergency first aid.
+We are about long-term survival here, so you will want a sewing kit to repair your clothes, tent, sleeping bag, and even emergency first aid.